Pray, Reflect, Fast, and Grow in Holiness with us this Lent!

 Franciscan spirituality invites us to walk the Lenten journey with open hearts—embracing conversion, growing in love for the Eucharist, and renewing our commitment to follow Christ more faithfully.
 Through prayer and reflection, this mission will help us refocus our lives on what leads to true freedom and salvation.

-• Ash Wednesday, February 18th, Mass at 9:30 am & 6:30 pm, Ash Service at 12 pm
+- Ash Wednesday, February 18th, Mass at 9:30 am & 6:30 pm, Ash Service at 3:30 pm (Homily is the First Mission Talk)

-• Friday, February 20th, Mass at 9:30 am & Vesper/ Benediction at 6:30 pm
+- Friday, February 20th, Mass at 9:30 am & Vesper/ Benediction at 6:30 pm (Reflection during this Vespers is the Third Mission Talk)

 All parishioners and visitors are warmly invited to attend.
 Whether you are beginning Lent anew or seeking a deeper spiritual renewal, this mission offers a prayerful way to enter the holy season together as a parish family.